Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 ### 9. What's the difference between **Exception** and **Error**?

 **Exception** represents conditions that applications should catch and handle, like business logic failures or recoverable external issues (file not found, network timeout). **Error** represents serious problems that applications should not try to catch, such as JVM-level issues like OutOfMemoryError, StackOverflowError, or VirtualMachineError.
-Errors indicate catastrophic failures that typically require application restart.[^5][^1]
+Errors indicate catastrophic failures that typically require application restart.

 ```java
 // Exception - should handle